Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md

 ## Network considerations

+Depending on whether your applications are private only, or need to be accessible from the Internet, the Load Balancer will require a Gateway and a Floating IP.

 The requirements for the Public Cloud Load Balancer vary, depending on incoming traffic type (private or public) and member IP addresses (private or public).
 The following chapters show the 3 different types of architecture the Load Balancer can address.
 The table below also shows the prerequisites on the network / additional components related to each architecture.

 ### Private to Private Load Balancer